 Proteus Gowanus is an interdisciplinary gallery and reading room.
 Named for the Greek sea god of change and the adjacent Gowanus Canal, Proteus Gowanus acts as an interpreter of culture and place, deepening the community’s sense of context and connection.

-Our exhibition spaces include several archival installations that accrue and slowly evolve: Hall of the Gowanus, Reanimation Library, Morbid Anatomy Library and the Museum of Matches.
+Our exhibition spaces include archival installation that accrue and slowly evolve: Hall of the Gowanus and Reanimation Library.
 Come and spend a quiet hour or two browsing the books, studying old maps, examining curious artifacts.

 Proteus Gowanus invites you to join Study Hall, a place for contemplation, study and work.
 Members use the Proteus galleries and reading rooms to work in quiet community with others in a setting filled with art, artifacts and books. [more]

 The Writhing Society, open to writers and non-writers alike, practices methods of constrained writing invented by the French group Oulipo and others. [more]

 Third Thursday of every month

 The Fixers Collective is a social experiment in improvisational fixing.
 Bring your broken thing and together we will see what can be done. [more].

 Proteus Gowanus rents out all or some of its galleries for events, readings, photo shoots, product launches and parties.
 Our book- and art-filled rooms offer intimate spaces for gathering, as well as a larger area for presentations. [more]

 Director Agnès Varda deals with the issue of wealth and poverty in modern day France by exploring the world of gleaners and pickers.
 Gleaners are people who search farmers’ fields for produce the mechanical harvesting equipment may have left behind. [more]